geniusyield/smart-order-router/README.md

 For a more detailed description, please see the [Genius Yield Whitepaper](https://www.geniusyield.co/whitepaper.pdf?lng=en).

-Given a pair of tokens, an order will contain the number of tokens it offers, the price of one unit of those offered, and the minimal amount we are forced to buy from the order.
+Given a pair of tokens, an order will contain the number of tokens it offers, the price of one unit of those offered, and the minimal amount that must be bought from the order.
-Besides that, the order will have some life timeline and, of course, a notion of ownership related to the one that created it.
+Besides that, the order will have optionally a lifetime and, of course, a notion of ownership related to the one that created it.
 For example, we could create an order offering of `10 tokenA`, with a unit price of `2 tokenB`, that is, we expect to receive `2 tokenB` per `1 tokenA`.
 Also, we want the minimal amount to be bought be `5 tokenA`.
-Clearly, the owners of this order will be us and it's important to mention that all this information is **mandatory**, but we can avoid setting the life timeline, meaning the order will always be available.
-Once we create an order, the offered tokens will be locked on the order.
+Clearly, the owners of this order will be the creator, who placed the order, and it's important to keep in mind that all this information is **mandatory**, excluding the lifetime of the order, which is optional, meaning the order won't expire and it is going to be be available for an unlimited time.
+Once we create an order, the offered tokens will be locked in the order, until it is filled or cancelled.

-Given an order, two interesting "actions" can be performed over it.
-The owner can cancel it and get back the locked tokens.
+Given an specific order, two interesting "actions" might be performed on it.
+The owner can cancel it and get back the previously locked tokens.
 Or anyone can _fill_ it, filling an order is just paying the correct amount of tokens the owner of the order expects to receive related to the amount of tokens we want to buy from that order.
 Following the previous example, anyone could fill that order by buying from it `6 tokenA` and paying the owner `12 tokenB`.
 But, it isn't possible to buy, for instance, `3 tokenA` from the order because the minimal amount was setup to `5`, except the amount of offered tokens is less than that.
+This makes sure that no tokens get stuck in the contract, even if the number is lower then the minimal fill amount.

-One important thing to mention that is transparent for any end user, is that there are two kinds of fills: _complete_ and _partial_.
+One important thing to mention, that is actually completely transparent for the end user, is that there are two kinds of fills: _complete_ and _partial_.
 A complete fill will buy all the offered tokens from the order, and for the partial fill, we need to specify the amount we want to buy from the order.
-For us, that will be running and probably improving this implementation is relevant because, as we will see in a moment, we can design different matching strategies using these two different fills.
+For those of us, who will be not only running an SOR instance, but probably even improve the matching strategy implementation, this is highly relevant since, as we will see in a moment, it is possible to design different matching strategies using these two different type of fills.

 Up to this point, we quickly covered the key actions that can be performed over the orders.
 There shouldn't be any surprise if we mention that each action is performed by a transaction.